FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/General_operating_functions.md

 > **Note**
 >
-> The CFTFILE command in CFTUTIL does not take into account any
+> Note: The CFTFILE command in CFTUTIL does not take into account any
 > environment variables set and corresponding to the Transfer CFT logical
 > file names.
 You can overcome this problem in a batch file by using
 > certain operating system functions.